aserg-ufmg/micro-bookstore/README.md

 Specifically, gRPC is based on the concept of Remote Procedure Call (RPC).
-The idea is simple: in distributed applications using gRPC, a client can call functions implemented in other processes transparently, as if those functions were local.
+The idea is simple: in distributed applications using gRPC, a client can call functions implemented in other processes transparently, as if they were local.
 In other words, gRPC calls have the same syntax as normal function calls.

 To achieve this transparency, gRPC relies on two key concepts: